-Over 90% of older people suffer from a skin disorder that results in bruising, dry skin or itching.
+Over 90% of older people suffer from a skin disorder that results in bruising, dry skin or itching, according to the National Library of Medicine.
 Meanwhile, serious skin conditions — like skin cancers — are more common for fragile, aging skin.
 For your general wellbeing, it’s important to be aware of the causes and treatments for aging skin.
-Learning skincare techniques for preventing early signs of skin aging can also help you avoid developing dangerous skin conditions.
+Learning skincare techniques for preventing early signs of skin aging can also help you lower the risk of developing dangerous skin conditions.

 Aging Skin Symptoms